 The disease, first recognized as scrapie in sheep, has existed for hundreds of years.
 But only in the 1980s did scientists in the U.K. discover that Mad Cow disease could jump from one species to another.
 Cattle, who for years had been fed high protein animal feed consisting of sheep and other animal parts, started showing signs of BSE.
 Cats in the U.K. contracted the disease (to date the U.K. reports 100 confirmed cases but vets suspect there are far more) and zoo animals, including a lion, bison, cheetahs, tigers and eland died from BSE as well.
 In North America, reports elk wasting disease and a similar disease in deer continue to come in.
 Most frightening of all, humans have developed new variant Creutzfeldt-Jakob Disease (CJD), a disease linked specifically to eating contaminated beef.
-To date, more than xx people of all ages have died with the disease.

 To prevent the tragedy suffered in Europe, both American and Canadian governments changed animal feed policies in 1997 to halt the practice of feeding ruminants to ruminants